Turtle Patient 124: Discovery (Disco), Juvenile Olive Ridley

 Patient Number: 124

 Reason: Found floating, missing flipper

 Species: Olive ridley

 Scientific Name: Lepidochelys olivacea

 Weight: 6.85 kg

-Discovery has been adopted by Angela, Stėphane Grosjean, for Lakshya by Tanya Desai, for Tanya by Lakshya, by Stefan, for Maddy by Alex Sharp, by Alexandra, Tara, for Poppy by Melanie, by Nadine Kohlhepp, Rhonda, Ryan Matesevac, Laken Messer, Alison Lauderback, Darren Agcaoili, for Cherie by Miranda, for Lars by Ann-Kristin Deutsch, by Crystal Nelson, Svetlana Kutukova, for Ellie by Tom Miller, by Sherry Thibeault, Kristen Egbertson, Lori Bennett and for Lauren by Karen Campana, by Carl Stahl, for Andreas and Jana by Natalie, by Alex Baker, for Phillip by Nicole & Dajana, by Tim Edwards, Luci and by Rosa Wirnsberger.
+Discovery has kindly been adopted by Angela, Stėphane Grosjean, for Lakshya by Tanya Desai, for Tanya by Lakshya, by Stefan, for Maddy by Alex Sharp, by Alexandra, Tara, for Poppy by Melanie, by Nadine Kohlhepp, Rhonda, Ryan Matesevac, Laken Messer, Alison Lauderback, Darren Agcaoili, for Cherie by Miranda, for Lars by Ann-Kristin Deutsch, by Crystal Nelson, Svetlana Kutukova, for Ellie by Tom Miller, by Sherry Thibeault, Kristen Egbertson, Lori Bennett, for Lauren by Karen Campana, by Carl Stahl, for Andreas and Jana by Natalie, by Alex Baker, for Phillip by Nicole & Dajana, by Tim Edwards, Luci and by Rosa Wirnsberger.